mailgun/documentation/source/libraries.rst

     use Mailgun\Mailgun;
     $mailgun = new Mailgun('api_key', new \Http\Adapter\Guzzle6\Client());

-For additional information, see the Github Repository `README <https://github.com/mailgun/mailgun-php>`_ file.
+For additional information, see the GitHub Repository `README <https://github.com/mailgun/mailgun-php>`_ file.

 **Standard HTTP Library:**